Gretsch Pickguard Paint removal

 What is the best Paint removal method?
 Read on and find out.....

 I recently purchased this 6120 Hot Rod in Extreme Coolant Green Sparkle.
 The lack of a Pickguard was a big issue as it made playing it less easy so I have decided to fit a guard, but at the same time have one that allows you to see the great finish as much as possible.
+Here is the 'Phantom Guard' job.

 The genuine 6120 Hot Rod Pickguard will fit both guitars is the good news

 I did order an aftermarket non genuine 6120 Guard in clear plastic sheet for this project but it was not to the same dimensions, after seeing the paint removal question, the solution was to modify a proper Gretsch one.
-The obvious one to use for this project was the Hot Rod 6120 Guard, a made in Japan part, available as a spare part.
+The obvious part to use for this project was the Hot Rod 6120 Guard, a made in Japan part, available as a spare part.

 Genuine Gretsch Brian Setzer Hot Rod silver paint backed Pickguard